55th Infantry Regiment (United States)

 The 55th Infantry Regiment was a regular infantry regiment in the United States Army.

 Lineage

-Constituted 15 May 1917 in the Regular Army as the 55th Infantry.
-Organized 16 June 1917 at Chickamauga Park, Georgia from personnel of the 17th Infantry.
-Assigned to the 7th Infantry Division 16 November 1917.
-Inactivated 22 September 1921 at Camp Meade, Maryland.
-Disbanded 31 July 1922.
+The 55th Infantry Regiment was constituted in the Regular Army on 15 May 1917 and organized on 16 June 1917 at Chickamauga Park, Georgia, from personnel of the 17th Infantry Regiment.
+It was assigned to the 7th Division on 16 November 1917, inactivated on 22 September 1921 at Camp George G. Meade, Maryland, and disbanded 31 July 1922, with personnel concurrently transferred to the 34th Infantry Regiment.

-Reconstituted in the regular Army as the 55th Armored Infantry and assigned to the 11th Armored Division 9 June 1942.
-Activated 15 August 1942 at Camp Polk, Louisiana.
-Regiment broken up 20 September 1943, and elements reorganized and redesignated as elements of the 11th Armored Division as follows:
+It was reconstituted in the Regular Army as the 55th Armored Infantry and assigned to the 11th Armored Division on 9 June 1942.
+The regiment was activated on 15 August 1942 at Camp Polk, Louisiana, and was broken up on 20 September 1943, with elements reorganized and redesignated as elements of the 11th Armored Division as follows: